 Grilled King Oyster Mushrooms (V)

 organic king oyster mushrooms served with hoisin sauce, pickled mustard greens topped with fried garlic

 Ruen bings (潤餅 translates to "steamed spring roll") are the Taiwanese equivalent to a mini-burrito.
 While ruen bings are most commonly found at street markets, they are also popular during family gatherings, where family members choose from an array of fillings and bao their own custom ruen bings.
 Ruen bings are traditionally filled with a base of vegetables and finished with hoisin sauce & peanut powder - producing a savory and sweet flavor profile with varying textures.

 sweet & sour marinated beef

 Spiced Bean Curd (V)

-firm, pressed tofu steeped in five-spice
+firm, pressed tofu steeped in our own five-spice blend

 butterflied wild caught shrimp